1992 King Fahd Cup

 The 1992 King Fahd Cup (كَأْسُ الْمَلِك فَهْد), named after Fahd of Saudi Arabia, was the first association football tournament of the competition that would later be known as the FIFA Confederations Cup.
-It was hosted by Saudi Arabia in October 1992, and was won by Argentina, who beat Saudi Arabia 3–1 in the final.
+It was hosted by Saudi Arabia in October 1992, and was won by Argentina, who beat the hosts Saudi Arabia 3–1 in the final.
 The 1992 tournament was the only one not to feature a group stage and only featured four nations.

+Both Holland Euro 1988 winners and Denmark Euro 1992 winners also 1990 World Champions Germany were invited but all 3 nations declined due to the difficulty in persuading clubs to release players for the tournament also there was no team from Oceania, This meant that there was no representation from Europe and Oceania.

+In 1997, FIFA took over the organization of the tournament, named it the FIFA Confederations Cup and staged the competition every two years and recognized the first two editions.